52-Week Money Challenge: How to Save $5,000 This Year

-You don’t even have to save the entire $5,000 in one year.
 The goal of the money saving challenge is to help you develop better money behaviors and get in the habit of saving money — something that will benefit you for the rest of your life.

 52-Week Money Challenge Printable Chart

 To get started, download the 52-Week Money Challenge printable chart and use it as a template to map out your journey to save $5,000 in one year.

 Everyone can benefit from saving some extra money, whether it’s for an emergency fund or a fancy vacation.
 However, there are a few groups of people for whom the Money Saving Challenge can be especially beneficial.

 Saving for a special occasion or a major goal

 Do you want to take your family for a week-long trip to the Bahamas?
 How about investing your money to start an online business?
 Goals like these often require a large chunk of money that might seem out of reach, but, with a $5,000 savings challenge, are doable.

 Here are other major savings goals that get easier to achieve with a challenge like this one:

 - Saving for a down payment on a house